CaptainUp/captainup-nodejs/README.md

 - Run the tests: `npm test`.
 Note that you'll need to have your API key and secret available as environment variables: `CAPTAIN_UP_NODEJS_SDK_API_KEY` and `CAPTAIN_UP_NODEJS_SDK_API_SECRET`
 - Run the coverage report: `npm run coverage`
 - Build and compile a new version: `cake bake`
-- Deploy the sample app to Parse: `cake deploy`

 ## Changelog